learn-co-curriculum/dsc-pandas-series-and-dataframes/README.md

 You will be able to:
 * Understand and explain what Pandas Series and DataFrames are and how they differ from dictionaries and lists
 * Create Series & DataFrames from dictionaries and lists
-* Manipulate columns in DataFrames (df.rename, df.drop)
+* Manipulate columns in DataFrames (`df.rename()`, `df.drop()`)
-* Manipulate the index in DataFrames (df.reindex, df.drop, df.rename)
+* Manipulate the index in DataFrames (`df.reindex()`, `df.drop()`, `df.rename()`)
 * Manipulate column datatypes

 ## Pandas Data Types vs. Native Python Data Types

-As we'll see as we talk more about Object-Oriented Programming (OOP), using Pandas Series and DataFrames instead of built in Python datatypes can have a range of benefits.
-Most importantly is that Series and DataFrames have a range of built in methods which make standard practices and procedures streamlined.
+As we talk more about Object-Oriented Programming (OOP), using Pandas Series and DataFrames instead of built-in Python datatypes can have a range of benefits.
+One of the most important benefit is that Series and DataFrames have a range of built-in methods which make standard practices and procedures streamlined.
 Some of these methods can result in dramatic performance gains.
 To read more about these methods, make sure to continuously reference the [pandas documentation](https://pandas.pydata.org/pandas-docs/stable/).
 It is impossible to know every method of pandas at any given time, nor should you devote much time to memorization.
-We will not deeply explain every pandas method in these upcoming lessons and labs, but a critical part of every data scientist's job is to investigate documentation to learn about components of these tools on your own.
+We will not deeply explain every pandas method in these upcoming lessons and labs, but a critical part of every Data Scientist's job is to investigate documentation to learn about components of these tools on your own.

 ## Setup